digitalex/codeless/README.md

 Look at the test.
 If you're happy with it, let Codeless continue again by hitting enter.

 Codeless will now iterate on an implementation that passes the tests.
 It'll tell you when it's done.
+This is the magic moment!

 ### What's next?